Hailuoto: Transportation

-A ferry operates regularly between Hailuoto and Oulu's suburb of Oulunsalo.
-In winter an official ice road, approximately 10 km long, connects the island to the mainland.
-The main road on the island is the regional road 816, which continue to the mainland towards the Kempele municipality via a ferry connection.
+The main road on the island is the regional road 816, which continues to the mainland towards the Kempele municipality via a causeway.
 Hailuoto also has a small airfield, Hailuoto Airfield, about 6 km south of central village.

 A 8.4 km fixed link to connect Hailuoto to the mainland, consisting of a causeway with two 750 m bridges, was approved in 2015.
 The project was briefly halted due to environmental litigation, which was eventually denied in 2023.

-Actual construction work began in 2024, with an estimated opening of the causeway predicted by 2026.
+Actual construction work began in 2024.
+The causeway opened on 29 June 2026.

+Until the fixed link opened, a ferry operated regularly between Hailuoto and Oulu's suburb of Oulunsalo.
+In winter an official ice road, approximately 10 km long, connected the island to the mainland.